dalb8/my-fdroiddata/README.md

 template, via the build.gradle or with the script in tools/.

 Currently this git repo is about 18MiB in size.
-If you're new to Gitorious, look at [this](https://f-droid.org/forums/topic/adding-apps-with-git/#post-587) post for help in making contributions.
+If you're new to git or Gitorious, look at [this](https://f-droid.org/forums/topic/adding-apps-with-git/#post-587) post for help in making contributions.